meddion/advent-of-code/README.md

 # Advent Of Code

-My solutions to the 2024 challenge.
+My solutions to the 2024 and 2025 challenge.